Contributed By Yoon & Yang LLC

 Foreign copyright owners do not need to follow specific steps to secure such protection.

-Under Article 2(1) of the Copyright Act, the term “copyrighted works” are defined as “creative works of authorship which express human thoughts and emotions.”
+Under Article 2(1) of the Copyright Act, the term “copyrighted works” is defined as “creative works of authorship which express human thoughts and emotions”.
 In other words, to qualify for copyright protection, a work is required to have creativity and express human thoughts and emotions.
 The “creativity” is recognised if the work is an original expression created by the author without copying expressions of others.
 Such requirements for copyright protection apply to all works of authorship.

 Upon the creation of works which meet the requirements for copyright protection, copyright protection is automatically granted with no need for a special notice or registration.